We Aussies are great at starting new businesses, and these new businesses account for a significant part of our countries economic growth.

 Last but definitely not the least important reason why Australian startups fail is due to bad marketing.
 Unless you can effectively market your business, everything else you do will fail to have any impact on the growth of your business.

 87% of Australians use the internet, and almost all of them use it on a daily basis, while 57% of small business in Australia don’t even have a website.
-Marketing your business on the internet is the leading and the most effective way to promote a business.
+Marketing your business on the internet and building a website is the leading and the most effective way to promote a business.

 While most new entrepreneurs understand the importance of digital marketing, they usually end up spending exorbitant amounts of money on ineffective marketing strategies.
 The key is to find efficient and cost-effective marketing strategies that work for your business.